cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-01-12-the-evolution-of-the-web-from-html-to-webassembly.md

 [^3]: Tim Berners-Lee was knighted by Queen Elizabeth II in 2004, so now we should call him "sir" to be more exact.
 People gets promoted dear reader, the sky is the limit.

 [^4]: I browsed the web in 2011 for the first time during the second year at university.
 Back then, in Cuba the internet access was restricted mainly to universities and managed by a quota-based system.
 I had 50MB per week to spend navigating educational websites (most of the rest of the services were forbidden).

+[^5]: HTML and CSS are not programming languages.
+There's no such as thing as an HTML programmer (nor anyone proud to be called as such).

+[^6]: Nothing really good can be done in